apache/mxnet/docs/tutorials/gluon/pretrained_models.md

 Neural network expects input in a specific format.
 Usually images comes in the `Width x Height x Channels` format.
 Where channels are the RGB channels.
-This network accepts images in the `BatchSize x 3 x 224 x 224`. `224 x 224` is the image resolution, that?s how the model was trained. `3` is the number of channels : Red, Green and Blue (in this order).
+This network accepts images in the `BatchSize x 3 x 224 x 224`. `224 x 224` is the image resolution, that's how the model was trained. `3` is the number of channels : Red, Green and Blue (in this order).
 In this case we use a `BatchSize` of `1` since we are predicting one image at a time.
 Here are the transformation steps:
 * Read the image: this will return a NDArray shaped as (image height, image width, 3), with the three channels in RGB order.
 * Resize the shorter edge of the image 224.